Summer 2008

 Photographs courtesy of Paul Paletti.

 To bridge differences and open hearts between the elite and the grass roots cultures of America, photography is an excellent creative tool.
-Openness, directness and honest communication help.
-It's easier than you might think.
+Openness, directness and honest communications are critical.

 "Friends are Forever."